-In Mbrane, players take turns placing numbers on an empty-starting Sudoku game board with the goal of winning the most regions at the end of play.
+In Mbrane, players take turns placing numbers on an empty Sudoku gameboard with the goal of winning the most regions at the end of play.
 These numbers grant the players power & influence points as they compete for territory.
 Once all positions have been taken, the game board is ready to “resolve” to determine the ultimate winner.
 Resolution is the process of awarding regions to the dominant player.
-When a player takes control of a given region, they take all of the opponents positions, and with them, their power and influence.
+When a player takes control of a given region, they take all of the opponent’s positions, and with them, their power and influence.
 This process can create a domino effect that alters the balance of power, and can lead to the player with the apparent, weaker position dominating the board in the end.

 - Mbrane is a set of wholly original game mechanics, with fewer rules than Chess and no special conditions.

 - Mbrane takes only a few minutes to learn and games typically last about 10 minutes.

 - Mbrane is an economic game—players bid for territory in a condition of diminishing resources.

 POWER: The first key game mechanic is the application of value to the numbers used in Sudoku.
 In Sudoku, these numbers are merely symbolic—in Mbrane, the numbers confer points.
 Sudoku are divided into Regions, and placing a number in a Region grants the player corresponding points in that Region.
 These native points are known as Power.

 INFLUENCE: Under certain conditions, numbers apply additional points to neighboring Regions.
 Simply put, if an number is placed in a box that touches an external Region or Regions, one half of the number’s value is applied to the neighboring Region(s).
 These points applied to border Regions are known Influence.